status-im/status-web/apps/website/docs/messaging-and-web3-browser/about-status-messages.md

 ---
 id: 125
-revision: 0
+revision: '0'
 language: en
+title: About Status messages
 ---

-# About Status messages

 Messaging is a critical Status component.
 The Status app combines [peer-to-peer messaging][peer-to-peer-messaging] technologies with robust end-to-end encryption across all your devices.
 Peer-to-peer messaging eliminates the need for centralized servers and intermediaries, providing a censorship-resistant alternative to other popular messaging apps.